Animals in Islam: Muslim cultures

 Usually, in Muslim-majority cultures, animals have names (one animal may be given several names), which are often interchangeable with the names of people.
 Muslim names or titles like asad and ghadanfar (Arabic for lion), shir and arslan (Persian and Turkish for lion, respectively) and fahad (which could mean either a cheetah or leopard, however "nimr" is more common for the latter) are frequent in the Muslim world.
 Prominent Muslims with animal names include Hamzah, Abd al-Rahman ibn Sakhr Al-Dawsi Al-Zahrani (more commonly known by his kunya "Abu Hurairah" or the Father of the kitten), Abdul-Qadir Gilani (called al-baz al-ashhab, the wise falcon) and Lal Shahbaz Qalander of Sehwan (called "red falcon").

 Islamic literature has many stories of animals.
 Arabic and Persian literature boast many animal fables.
 The most famous, Kalilah wa-Dimnah or Panchatantra, translated into Arabic by Abd-Allāh Ibn al-Muqaffaʿ in the 8th century, was also known in Europe.
 In the 12th century, Shihab al-Din al-Suhrawadi wrote many short stories about animals.
 At about the same time, in north-eastern Iran, Attar Neyshapuri (Farid al-Din Attar) composed the epic poem Mantiq al-Tayr (meaning The Conference of the Birds).

 In Malaysia in 2016, the Malaysian Islamic Development Department, a religious governing body, prohibited the use of the term hot dog to refer to the food of that name.
 It asked food outlets selling them to rename their products or risk refusal of halal certification.
-The term 'Pretzel dog was considered more appropriate.
+The term 'pretzel dog' was refused certification, with 'pretzel sausage considered more appropriate.
 Per local media, Malaysian halal food guidelines prohibit naming halal products after non-halal products.
-Islamist organization Hamas which controls the Gaza Strip, banned public dog walking in May 2017, stating it was to "protect our women and children".
-Hamas officials stated that the ban was in response to a rise in dog walking on the streets which they stated was "against culture and traditions in Gaza".
+Islamist organization Hamas which controls the Gaza Strip, banned dog walking in public areas such as markets and beaches in May 2017.
+The ban was in response to a rise in dog ownership and dog walking in busy areas.